danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-This may defeat the purpose of having the `DocumentGroupModal` protocol, but I think it brings clarity to the library.
+This may defeat the purpose of the `DocumentGroupModal` protocol, but I think it brings clarity to the library.
 The intended use is still to implement it, but you can now modify a modal and still be able to use these extensions.

 ## How to present an initial onboarding screen

-We can now use `DocumentGroupModal` to easily open an app onboarding whenever a `DocumentGroup`-based app is launched.
+We can now use `DocumentGroupModal` to easily open an onboarding when a `DocumentGroup` app is launched for the first time.

 Let's start with implementing a couple of onboarding-specific `DocumentGroup` extensions: